 Not quite.
 True, Spanish isn't like German, where in terms of gender nouns fall into three classifications (masculine, feminine and neuter).
 Indeed, in Spanish, nouns are either masculine or feminine.
-But Spanish does have use for the neuter form, which can come in quite handy when referring to concepts or ideas.
+But Spanish does have use for the neuter form, which can come in handy when referring to concepts or ideas.

 The thing to keep in mind about Spanish's neuter form is that it is never used to refer to known objects or people, and there are no neuter nouns or descriptive adjectives.
 Here, then, are the cases where you'll see the neuter used:

 Lo as the neuter definite article: Chances are that you're familiar with el and la, which usually are translated as "the" in English.
-Those words are known as the definite articles because they refer to definite things or people (el libro or "the book" refers to a specific book).
+Those words are known as definite articles because they refer to definite things or people (el libro or "the book" refers to a specific book).
 Spanish also has a neuter definite article, lo, but you can't use it before a noun like you do el or la because there are no neuter nouns.

 So when would you use lo?
 It is used before singular adjectives (and sometimes possessive pronouns) when they function as nouns, usually referring to a concept or category, not to a single concrete object or a person.
 If you're translating into English, there is no one way in which lo is always translated; you'll usually need to supply a noun, the choice of which depends on the context.
 In most cases, "what is" is a possible translation, although not always the best, for lo.